BadlyDrawnBoy/zk-inkjet-printer/docs/archive/documentation-20251009.md

 3. Explore RES-HW.zkml for further resource formats.
 4. Preserve a detailed log of test parameters for future automation.

-These recommendations have since been superseded by the firmware modification roadmap; see `docs/firmware_mod_plan.md` for current priorities.
+These recommendations have since been superseded by later findings; see `docs/findings/` for current priorities.
+The older roadmap remains available at `docs/archive/firmware_mod_plan_legacy.md` for context.

 ## Appendix: ZK-INKJET UI/Graphics – Status & Method (2025-10-06)

 > Note: Archived tuning report on UI reconstruction.
-For active tasks, consult `docs/firmware_mod_plan.md`.
+For active tasks, consult the current findings or the legacy roadmap at `docs/archive/firmware_mod_plan_legacy.md`.

 ### Context